kubescape/kubescape/docs/github-code-scanning.md

 The scan step failed before writing the file.
 Check the workflow logs.
 Common causes:

+- `kubescape: command not found` — the PATH was not persisted after install.
+Ensure the Install Kubescape step includes `echo "$HOME/.kubescape/bin" >> "$GITHUB_PATH"`.
 - No Kubernetes manifest files found at the scanned path.
 - Kubescape installation failed (network issue or missing `curl`/`bash`).